jade211/Digital-Atlas/functional_spec/functional_spec.md

 1. **Digital Atlas Website Interface:**
     - **Description:** Interfaces for users to access and navigate the website and services.
-    - **Purpose:** Providing access to information on local statistics like the average price of a home, schools, traffic, amenities, and crime for a specified area in Ireland.
+    - **Purpose:** Providing access to information on local statistics such as the average price of a home, schools, traffic, amenities and crime for a specified area in Ireland.
     - **Source/Destination:** Web-based interaction between the user and the website.
     - **Valid Range/Accuracy/Tolerance:** N/A
     - **Units of Measure:** N/A